kwindrem/SeeLevel-N2K-Victron-VenusOS/README.md

 dbus-spy can also be used to examine dBus services to aid in troubleshooting problems.

-A SeeLevel simulator is also included with this package.
-It was extremely useful in debutting this code but may also be useful to verify that SeeLevelRepeater.py is installed and running properly.
-The simulator can be run from the Venus command line:

-cd /data/TankRepeater
-./SimulateSeeLevel.py

-In this basic form, the simulator will create a virtual SeeLevel dBus service. dbus-spy can be used to poke values into this service to see if they propagate to Repeater services.

-The simulator can also emulate the SeeLevel hardware sending out data for 3 tanks:

-./SimulateSeeLevel.py simulate

-This should result in Fresh Water, Waste Water and Black Water tank information showing up on the GUI

-./SimulateSeeLevel.py auto

-Will vary the levels for the three tanks so you can watch the displays change in the GUI

-Do NOT run the simulator with an actual SeeLevel sensor system connected to the Venus device.
-The two will conflict as both try to create the same dBus service.

 Migrating changes to new versions of the system

 When Venus software is updated, it may be necessary to migrate these changes into new versions of the QML files.

 Changes in OverviewMobile.qml included in this package has been marked to easily search for the changed areas making it fairly easy to migrate the changes into new versions of the venus system.

 Changes to TileTank.qml are extensive.
 Most likely, you will simply be able to overwrite TileTank.qml after the firmware update.
 If not, a carefull study of the two versions will be necessary to how best to merge the versions.
 Many of the changes made to TileTank.qml support display of more than 3-4 tanks and may not be necessary for your system.
-On the other hand, the changes to support no response and errors from the tank will most likely be necessary.
+On the other hand, the changes to support no response and errors from the tank may be desired.

 Hardware:

 This package relies on an NEMA2000 version of the Garnet SeeLevel repeater.
 It will not work with the standart or RV-C versions.
 Garnet's number for this version is 709-K2K NLP.
+It MAY work with other NMEA2000 tank sensor systems that report multiple tanks.

-This version of the senor system uses a propriatary connector for the CAN-bus connection.
+This version of the SeeLevel system uses a propriatary connector for the CAN-bus connection.
 This connector mates with the connector on the back of the SeeLevel control unit: 3M 37104-2165-000 FL 100 And is available from DigiKey: https://www.digikey.com/product-detail/en/3m/37104-2165-000-FL-100/3M155844-ND/1238214